Shotkit shares essential gear for landscape photography

 Using a tripod also makes it easier to align graduated filters, as well as shoot using shutter speeds that are too slow for handheld shooting.

-I also like to shoot videos alongside my landscape photography, so if you’re thinking of doing the same, you’ll need to choose a fluid video for smooth pans and tilts.
+I also like to shoot videos alongside my landscape photography, so if you’re thinking of doing the same, you’ll need to choose a fluid video head for smooth pans and tilts.

 The best tripods for landscape photographers are constructed from carbon fiber, reducing the weight without compromising durability.